FACTION BRIEF

 The Emergence Faithful see ORACLE as sacred.
 The Collective wants every fragment destroyed.
 There is no middle ground.
 Hunter cells prioritize Faithful fragment locations.
 The Faithful view The Collective as the murderers of a god, destroying relics out of fear and ignorance.

-The escalation: As the Faithful grow—80,000 and counting—the Collective's fragment destruction campaign increasingly resembles religious persecution.
+As the Faithful grow—80,000 and counting—the Collective's fragment destruction campaign increasingly looks like religious persecution to the broader Sprawl.
 Some Collective moderates worry they're creating martyrs.
 The hardliners don't care.

 Nexus Dynamics